You are an entrepreneur when you carry out paid work as a self-employed freelance. If you place the assignment and pay a fee, you are the client.

 Bear in mind a provision with the intention of the parties to resolve all disputes in consultation with one another, or with the assistance of, for example, a professional conflict manager.
-In this way you can maintain contact during a conflict and prevent the conflict from taking precedence over the contract.
+In this way you can maintain contact during a conflict and prevent the conflict from taking precedence over the contact.

 When is an assignment contract actually an employment contract?